FAQ

 How much do paid plans cost?

 Steady is $3/month (30 AI requests/day, voice journaling, daily summaries).
-Deep is $10/month (100 requests/day, GPT-4o as the primary model).
+Deep is $10/month (100 requests/day, routed to a deeper model).
 Devoted is $25/month (effectively unlimited).
 All in USD.
 See /pricing for the current details.

 Do you offer refunds?